 Nichad Davis is a 2019 graduate from Campbell Law School.
 He is an attorney at Ward Black Law in Greensboro, North Carolina, practicing in the areas of personal injury, wrongful death and workers compensation.

-Q: How did Campbell Law prepare you for your career?
+Q: How did Campbell Law and your extensive mock trial and moot court team experience prepare you for your career?